Full spoilers for Outlander Season 8 Episode 5, “Send for the Devil.”

 Again: not dead.
 Not inert.
 Just frustratingly short of memorable.

-William and Amaranthus Are Still a Giant Red Flag
+William And Amaranthus Are Still A Giant Red Flag

 I am all the way out on Amaranthus.